abhinavgujjar/wf4/README.md

 -----------------
 * Can you have multiple controllers on the same element?

-    > Ans : No. more details to follow
+    > Ans : No.

 * How do you access the child scope from parent scope

     > Ans: you don't. more on this later...

+* How to remove the # form the URL
+	> Ans : HTML 5 style routes.